-Built to better serve the global aerospace industry, Acoustic Research Systems is the world’s leading full service provider of acoustic testing services.
+Built to better serve the global aerospace industry, Acoustic Research Systems is the world’s leading full service provider of Direct Field Acoustic Testing services.

 Designed with a wide range of customers in mind, ARS can provide a number of acoustic testing services that would typically require multiple vendors to accomplish.
 Furthermore, we can provide those services on a truly global basis.

 Dedicated to Acoustic Research and Direct Field Acoustic Testing